-NOTE: Public charter schools and non-public schools are ineligible to apply for these funds or participate in this program, either individually or as members of consortia.

-Currently funded NYS P-Tech partnerships may not apply to expand their current projects.
+- (a) Public charter schools and non-public schools are ineligible to apply for these funds or participate in this program, either individually or as members of consortia. - (b) For-profit institutions of higher education are not eligible to serve as the higher education partner. - (c) Currently funded NYS P-Tech partnerships may not apply to expand their current projects.